G.I. Joe: A Real American Hero (1983 TV series): History

 When Hasbro launched the G.I.
 Joe: A Real American Hero toyline in 1982 alongside the Marvel Comics series, it commissioned Marvel Productions to produce a series of fully animated 30-second television commercials which were broadcast in order to promote the comic book publication, since advertising regulations for a literary work were more lax than for a direct toy commercial.
 The commercial for the first issue began airing throughout the Spring of 1982.
 The popularity of these commercials led to the production of a five-part G.I.
-Joe mini-series which aired in 1983 (later known as "The M.A.S.S.
-Device" when it re-aired during the series' syndication).
+Joe mini-series which aired in 1983 (later titled "The M.A.S.S.
+Device" when it re-aired as part of the ongoing series).
 The plot centers on the titular M.A.S.S.
 Device, a powerful matter-transporter, and G.I.
 Joe and Cobra's race around the world to acquire the three catalytic elements which power the machine.
 A second five-part mini-series followed in 1984, G.I.
 Joe: The Revenge of Cobra (titled "The Weather Dominator" in later airings), with a similar plot that involved the Joes and Cobras traveling around the world to recover the scattered fragments of Cobra's new weather-controlling weapon, the Weather Dominator.
 Both mini-series were written by Ron Friedman.
 G.I.
 Joe was promoted to a full series in 1985, with an initial order for a first season of 55 more episodes (in order to make up the required 65 episodes for syndication).
 This season began with a third Friedman-penned five-part adventure, "The Pyramid of Darkness"; the story sees most of the existing cast from the two previous mini-series held captive by Cobra, while a new assortment of characters (that is, the new 1985 range of toys) thwart Cobra's attempts to surround the Earth with the electricity-negating Pyramid of Darkness.
 Both the new and old characters then shared the spotlight throughout the course of the remaining fifty episodes of the series, which were primarily stand-alone single-episode adventures, with the occasional two-part story.
 The season was story edited by Steve Gerber.
 A second season of 30 episodes followed in 1986, beginning with a fourth five-part story, "Arise, Serpentor, Arise!" in which Cobra scientist Doctor Mindbender, inspired by a recurring dream, uses the DNA of history's most ruthless conquerors and rulers to genetically engineer Serpentor, who usurps Cobra Commander's leadership of Cobra.
 This mini-series introduced the new 1986 range of toys into the story, which were at the center of most stories across the rest of the season; in particular, the mini-series debuted former WWF and then-current AWA professional wrestler Sgt.
 Slaughter as a member of G.I.
 Joe, played by himself.
 For this season, Buzz Dixon replaced Steve Gerber as story editor.